-At this stage of the interview, things become enlivened by the appearence of our top DJ Jimmy Savilla (who just happened to be around) who sat down on a chair opposite.
-Jim, who has blonde shoulder length hair, was wearing blue denims embossed with an enormous silver buckle and white leather boots.
+At this stage of the interview, things become enlivened by the appearance of our top DJ Jimmy Savilla (who just happened to be around) who sat down on a chair opposite.
+Jim, who has blonde shoulder-length hair, was wearing blue denims embossed with an enormous silver buckle and white leather boots.
 An imposing sight!

 “That was George,” declared John, and Jim promptly lit up an enormous cigar and disappeared behind his smoke screen.
 Recording manager George Martin entered upon the scene and for some reason that escapes me began in true life confessions manner to tell us about his Uncle who was a crook.